epomatti/azure-identity-security/README.md

 Settings are then configured such as apply or not the results to resource, no response behavior, notifications, justifications, etc.

+## Policy exclusions

+It is important to remind that inclusions are overwritten by [exclusions][6]:

+> When organizations both include and exclude a user or group, the user or group is excluded from the policy.
+The exclude action overrides the include action in policy.
+Exclusions are commonly used for emergency access or break-glass accounts.

 ## Identity Protection

 Risk reports: